ElenaNick/CS362-004-F2017/projects/greblove/README.md

 Elena Greblova
-Assignment 2.
+Assignment 3.
 dominion.c was changed:
-Refactoring:
+I found the bug I introduced in the assignment 2 and fixed it.

-in cardEffect() function cases for adventurer, smithy, feast, council room, and remodel were refactored into separate functions (smithyCase(), adventurerCase(), etc.)
+Unit testing:

-Introducing bugs:
+unit tests for 4 functions and 4 cards were added.
-bugs were intentionally introduced to adventureCase(), smithyCase(), feastCase(), and council_roomCase()
+Makefile was modified to run the unit tests and collect the coverage